vmware/terraform-provider-wavefront/docs/data-sources/events.md

 ## Attribute Reference

-* `events` -List of all events in Wavefront.
+* `events` - List of all events in Wavefront.
 For each event you will see a list of attributes.
   * `name` - The name of the event in Wavefront.
   * `id` - The ID of the event in Wavefront.
   * `start_time`- The start time of the event in epoch milliseconds.